 #8, The Blue Hawaiians, Christmas on Big Island

-Where Don Ho’s Christmas album fails in an orgy of all-frosting, no cake, schmaltz, The Blue Hawaiians take a, “The Ventures Come to Polynesia,” approach and tap into the surprisingly easy connection between the kitche of Hawaiian music, jangly guitar and Christmas.
+Where Don Ho’s Christmas album fails in an orgy of all-frosting, no cake, schmaltz, The Blue Hawaiians take a, “The Ventures Travel to Polynesia,” approach and tap into the surprisingly easy connection between the kitche of Hawaiian music, jangly guitar and Christmas.
 If the question is, “Can you dig it?”
 The answer is, “Yes you can!”

 #7, Brenda Lee, Rockin’ Around the Christmas Tree

 How old school is Brenda Lee?
 She had her name changed from Brenda Mae Tarpley to Brenda Lee by a DJ named Peanuts Fairclough.
 She got her first big break on the country music television show, Ozark Jubilee.
 Yes, the Ozark Jubilee.
 Between her lost in time roots and diminutive stature, the 4’9” Brenda Lee doesn’t seem to make for an imposing figure until you hear her sing.
 Brenda Lee’s voice puts the supercalifragilisticexpialidocious in precocious, it’s live, it’s wild, it’s young yet more worldly than you’d expect, it’s daring, it’s caring, it is more fun than a barrel of monkeys bumper hitching down mainstreet, and more than anything it is gorgeous.
 And that warble.
 What a warble.
 That warble could float a boat more effortlessly than water.